Don’t wait – First ticket release of 2020 for 3rd Annual Winter Party at Galvanize – TechCrunch

 You never know who you’ll meet at a TechCrunch party — potential investors, the perfect co-founder or maybe a coding wizard.
 But they have a history of being a place where startup magic happens.

 Here’s a classic “but wait, there’s more” moment.
-We’ll also give away some awesome door prizes like TC swag and tickets to Disrupt SF, our flagship event coming in September 2020.
+We’ll also give away some awesome door prizes, like TC swag and tickets to Disrupt SF, our flagship event coming in September 2020.

 Don’t miss the food, the fun, the community and the opportunity.
 Join us for the TechCrunch 3rd Annual Winter Party at Galvanize in San Francisco on February 7.
 We can’t wait to see you!